-In addition to continuity clinics, first-year fellows rotate through four specialty clinics (three months each): Weight-Control Clinic (VA, weekly), Thyroid/ENT Clinic (Thornton Pavilion, twice a month), Pediatric Endocrinology Clinic (Rady Children’s Hospital, weekly), and Reproductive Endocrinology Clinic (Kaiser Permanente, weekly).
+In addition to continuity clinics, first-year fellows rotate through three specialty clinics (three months each): Weight-Control Clinic (VA, weekly), Pediatric Endocrinology Clinic (Rady Children’s Hospital, weekly), and Reproductive Endocrinology Clinic (Kaiser Permanente, weekly).

 Second-year fellows have the option of taking multiple 3-month electives in the Lipid Research Clinic (Sulpizio Cardiovascular Center, monthly), Thyroid Eye Clinic (Shiley Eye Center, weekly), High-Risk OB Clinic (UC San Diego Sorrento Valley Clinic, weekly), and Kaiser Permanente Endocrine Clinic (weekly).

 Most of our didactic teaching activities occur at the VA Medical Center.
 These include Endocrine Grand Rounds and Core Curriculum Lectures (Wednesdays), diabetes post-clinic case conference (Tuesdays), endocrine post-clinic case conference (Thursdays), and the monthly Journal Club.